 A successful factory excels at repeatability.
 So-called Quality Assurance/Quality Control monitors standards that have been established to be the factors that are replicated, over and over.
-This ensures consistent output and, if that output has been determined to be profitable, another success story can be heralded.
+The intention is to ensure consistent output and, if that output has been determined to be profitable, another success story can be heralded.
 Each machine or machine operator has their independent task to perform and, barring any labor force interruption or tool mishap, the whole process or product comes together with amazingly identical precision.
-Of course, this is exactly where consistency in the production process may falter.
+Of course, this is exactly where consistency in the production process may potentially falter.
 Employees move up, on or out and must be replaced and retrained.
+Knowledge and skill may or may not survive the transition.
 Machines change and (hopefully) improve and tools constantly wear, so adjustments must be made and deviations accounted for.
+Ot not.

 Imagine a large machine, akin to the prototype built by the toymaker’s apprentice in Disney’s delightful rendering of Babes in Toyland, into which stacks of wood are repeatedly fed and out of which emerge popular guitar models.

-It is rare to find a guitar builder who produces a single product, and even more rare to find one who uses the exact same wood and precisely the same processes forever.
+It is rare to find an independent guitar builder who produces a single product, and even more rare to find one who uses the exact same wood and precisely the same processes forever.
 Multiple models created from multiple species of wood using a variety of tools and techniques over decades make for a rather well-rounded luthier.
 The very nature of the dedicated craftsman drives him or her to improve and perfect lutherie skills, to master and keep mastering oneself and one’s craft.
 Over time, the knowledge acquired and the skills mastered are quite extensive, as they must be, for every aspect of every guitar has to be addressed by one person.
-The master luthier can be counted on to produce a consistently masterful guitar, regardless of the changes in materials or tools or processes.
+The master luthier can be counted on to produce a consistently masterful guitar, regardless of the changes in materials,tools, processes or product.